Essay About Camping: Top 5 Examples Plus Writing Prompts

 2. Camping provides perspective and teaches resilience by Julie Anne Pattee

 “Being in nature gives us a peaceful feeling and the much needed perspective that the world is bigger than our worries.
 Regardless, there’s something that seems foolish about choosing to shed all the hard-earned comforts of modern life.
 Most of the time, a good camping trip involves putting yourself in some sort of peril.
 This is not something normal people do on purpose.
-It’s just that no matter how much you plan, you can’t anticipate every possible scenario.
+It’s just that no matter how much you plan, you can’t anticipate every possible scenario.”

 In this opinion piece, author Julie Anne Pattee writes about a bad experience she had on a camping trip and why she continues to go camping with her family.

 Camping gives her peace, reminds her of the greater world around her, and helps her keep in mind that anything can happen.
 In her mind, it can make us more resilient, confident, and strong-willed.
+Despite that unfortunate incident on her family’s camping trip, she is attracted to camp again because of the lessons she learned out in the wilderness.

 3. What I Learned From My First Time Camping by Mike Henson